 In Octopussy, James Bond comes to the office wearing a three-piece suit by Douglas Hayward in dark grey serge with a white rope stripe.
 Because the grey isn’t very dark, the rope stripe isn’t as overbearing as it could be on a dark navy or charcoal suit.
 And a white rope stripe on a black suit makes one look like a gangster The timelessness of the grey rope stripe is proven by it’s recent appearance in Skyfall, but now it is with a light blue stripe that coordinates with Daniel Craig’s shirt.
 The suit in Octopussy is a classic button three, cut with a clean chest and has natural shoulders with roped sleeve heads.
 The lapels are a little on the narrow side, in comparison with the classically-balanced lapels on the beige gabardine suit we see following this one.
 The jacket has double vents, three buttons on the cuffs and flapped pockets.
-The trousers have a flat front.
-The waistcoat has six buttons, with the bottom left open.
+The trousers have a flat front and medium-width straight legs with plain hems.